Tuplanolla/dez/prototype/notes.md

 Regarding overlapping instances of operational classes (major issue), Spitters and van der Weegen claim that "the issue rarely arises".
-This seems dubious to a Haskell programmer.
+This seems dubious to a Haskell programmer, but I will trust their word and see what happens.

 > Because predicate classes only provide contextual information and
 > are insulated from the actual algebraic expressions,